metartc/metaRTC/README.md

 MetaRTC is an webRTC library built for embedded/IoT that provides webRTC capabilities for the third-generation Internet metaverse.
 MetaRTC implements the webrtc protocol, supports webrtc/srt/rtmp, and can be interconnected with Google webrtc.
-non-Google lib metaRTC for the embedded version
+non-Google lib pure C metaRTC for the embedded version
-yangwebrtc for the PC version https://github.com/metartc/yangwebrtc
+yangwebrtc for C++ version https://github.com/metartc/yangwebrtc

 ## MetaRTC和谷歌Webrtc的区别
 优势: